portsentry/portsentry/docs/portsentry.conf.md

 ## BLOCKED_FILE="/tmp/portsentry.blocked"

-When Portsentry's action mechanism is used, this file will contain a list of all hosts that triggers an action.
+When Portsentry's action mechanism is used (BLOCK_TCP and/or BLOCK_UDP is set to 1 or 2, see below), this file will contain a list of all hosts that triggers an action.
 If a host is matched against this file no further action will be taken.
+Leaving this field as an empty string "" or not setting it will cause the action mechanism to always trigger when a scan is detected.

 ## RESOLVE_HOST = "<1|0>"